Office Hours: Monday-Friday 8:00 am-4:30 pm

 The Youth Services office provides programs, activities and services that promote both a positive, healthy community and develop healthy, capable young people and families.
 Our programming is geared towards adolescents between the ages of 12 and 18.

 We are a member of the Connecticut Youth Services Association, which is charged with centrally coordinating the comprehensive delivery of services and advocacy for youth and their families.
 Our main source of funding for programming is the Youth Service Bureau grant from the State Department of Education.

-Future programming in 2018 will be based on 40 Developmental Assets for Adolescents, developed by the Search Institute to be the building blocks of healthy development that help young people grow up healthy, caring, and responsible.
+We strive to offer programming based on 40 Developmental Assets for Adolescents, developed by the Search Institute to be the building blocks of healthy development that help young people grow up healthy, caring, and responsible.

 Juvenile Assistance and Diversion Board (JAD): The Juvenile Assistance and Diversion Board, more commonly known as JAD, aims to divert first time juvenile offenders from entering the court system while offering meaningful non-judicial alternatives to the courts.
 A Board, made up of dedicated community members, meet twice per month and include representatives from the Police Department, Board of Education, Department of Children and Families, Superior Court for Juvenile Matters, and local community organizations.
 JAD follows the Connecticut Youth Services Association Best Practices delivery model.
 Click on the video below to learn more about why diversion works.

 Community Mini-Grants - We offer $250 mini grants for youth-developed and youth-led projects that will benefit the Meriden community.
 Click here for the Spring 2018 report.
 We offer this opportunity in the spring and fall - applications and due dates will be posted on this webpage.
 Check back often!